Siebel Security Guide > Security Adapter Authentication >

 - User self-registration (typically used with customer applications)

 - External delegated administration of users (typically used with partner applications)

-- Creation of users from the Administration - User screen in the Siebel application
+- Creation of users from the Administration - User screen in Siebel Business Applications

 Implementing Database Authentication

-Although configuration may not be required, parameters for the database security adapter can be configured using Siebel Server Manager.
+Although configuration might not be required, parameters for the database security adapter can be configured using Siebel Server Manager.
 To do this, you specify parameter values for a named subsystem (enterprise profile).
-For Developer Web Client, parameters are configured by editing the application configuration file.
+For Developer Web Clients, parameters can be configured by editing the application configuration file directly.

 For more information about parameters for the database security adapter, see Configuration Parameters Related to Authentication.